lordjabez/sql-to-odata/README.md

 [![Security](https://github.com/lordjabez/sql-to-odata/actions/workflows/scan.yml/badge.svg)](https://github.com/lordjabez/sql-to-odata/actions/workflows/scan.yml)
 [![Release](https://github.com/lordjabez/sql-to-odata/actions/workflows/release.yml/badge.svg)](https://github.com/lordjabez/sql-to-odata/actions/workflows/release.yml)

 This Python package provides tools to facilitate adding an OData interface in front of a SQL database.
+It currently only supports extracting SQLite table schemas and data in their entirety into static files, which can then be hosted on a website or otherwise provided to OData consumers.

+It was initially built to create data that could be consumed on [Tableau Public](https://public.tableau.com/).

 ## Prerequisites